wso2/docs-is/en/docs/using-wso2-identity-server/locking-a-Specific-User-Account.md

         file, will not be picked up.

-2. Start the Identity Server and log into the management console using your tenant credentials.
+2.  <a name = "lockingaspecificuseraccount"></a>Start the Identity Server and log into the management console using your tenant credentials.

     !!! tip